AdobeDocs/experience-platform.en/help/profile/pseudonymous-profiles.md

 solution: Experience Platform
 title: Pseudonymous Profile data expiration
 description: This document provides general guidance on configuring expiration times for Pseudonymous Profiles within an Adobe Experience Platform sandbox.
+hide: true
+hidefromtoc: true
 ---

 # Pseudonymous profiles data expiration [!BADGE Limited release]

 In Adobe Experience Platform, a profile is considered for Pseudonymous data expiration if it meets the following conditions:

-- The stitched profile's ID(s) match what the customer has specified as a pseudonymous or unknown identity type.
+- The stitched profile's identity types match what the customer has specified as a pseudonymous or unknown identity type.
-  - For example, if the profile's ID is `ECID`, `GAID`, or `AAID`.
+  - For example, if the profile's identity type is `ECID`, `GAID`, or `AAID`.
 The stitched profile has no IDs from any other identity type.
 In this example, a stitched profile does **not** have either an email or CRM identity.
 - No activity has taken place in the last 30(?) days.
 Activity is defined either by any Experience Events being ingested or customer-initiated updates to the profile attributes.
   - For example, a new page view event or age attribute update is considered as an activity.
 However, a non-user-initiated segment membership update is **not** considered as an activity.
 Currently, to compute data expiration, the tracking at a profile level is based on the time of ingestion.

+## Access {#access}

+Pseudonymous Profile data expiration cannot be configured through the Platform UI or APIs.
+Instead, you must contact support in order to enable this feature.
+When contacting support, please include the following information:

+- The identity types to be considered for Pseudonymous profile deletes.
+  - For example: ECID only, AAID only, or a combination of ECID and AAID
+- The amount of time to wait before deleting a pseudonymous profile.
+The default recommendation for customers is 30 days.
+However, this value may differ based on your use case.
+- The current profile count compared to the license profile count.

 ## Frequently asked questions {#faq}